Overview

 ## 10 belong_belongStem_w2 w2 5 91 0.337

-You can use the var_labels argument to include variable labels in your summary table to make the variable names easier to interpret:
+You can also include variable labels in your summary table by using the var_labels argument.

 select_group_tbl(data = stem_social_psych,